 A student’s diabetes management plan is an essential document that that will guide how schools can support students to learn and participate fully in their school experience.

-The diabetes management plan will usually be developed by the student’s diabetes treating team in collaboration with the student and parents or carers.
+The diabetes management plan will usually be developed by the student’s clinical treating team in collaboration with the student and parents or carers.
 A student’s diabetes management plan will outline their monitoring, insulin and daily type 1 diabetes management needs while at school.
 The plan should provide schools with clear information about when a student requires supervision or support with key tasks, such as checking their blood glucose or taking their insulin at school.

-A diabetes management plan should include a diabetes action plan – this is a tailored plan written by the student’s diabetes treating team for the urgent management of blood glucose highs and lows outside a student’s target range.
+A diabetes management plan should include a diabetes action plan – this is a tailored plan written by the student’s clinical treating team for the urgent management of blood glucose highs and lows outside a student’s target range.

-Diabetes management plans will differ in format and detail in different states and territories, and may vary for different diabetes clinical treating teams.
+Diabetes management plans will differ in format and detail in different states and territories, and may vary for different clinical treating teams.

 Below are links to plans typically used in different states.
 Families should take guidance from their clinical teams about which diabetes management plan will be prepared for their child.